devs-ryan/laravel-easy-admin/README.md

 All model resources must contain and `id` attribute in their database table for the routing to function.

 ## Licence
-Laravel Easy Admin is open-sourced software licensed under the [GNU General Public License](LICENSE.md).
+Laravel Easy Admin is open-sourced software licensed under the [GNU Lesser General Public License v3.0](LICENSE.md).